ARM-software/lisa/doc/source/index.rst

    configuration

-Extensions
+Plugins
 ~~~~~~~~~~

-This section lists extensions that currently come with WA2.
+This section lists plugins that currently come with WA2.
 Each package below
-represents a particular type of extension (e.g. a workload); each sub-package of
+represents a particular type of plugin (e.g. a workload); each sub-package of
-that package is a particular instance of that extension (e.g. the Andebench
+that package is a particular instance of that plugin (e.g. the Andebench
 workload).
-Clicking on a link will show what the individual extension does,
+Clicking on a link will show what the individual plugin does,
 what configuration parameters it takes, etc.

-For how to implement you own extensions, please refer to the guides in the
+For how to implement you own plugins, please refer to the guides in the
 :ref:`in-depth` section.

 .. raw:: html